Innovations, Advancements and Future Improvements in Upstream and Downstream Bioprocessing

 September 3, 2020

 BPI TV – Innovations, Advancements and Future Improvements in Upstream and Downstream Bioprocessing.
-An Interview with Peter Levison, Executive Director Business Development, Pall Biotech.
+An Interview with Peter Levison, Executive Director Business Development, Pall.
 In this blog interview, Dr Peter Levison discusses innovations in upstream and downstream bioprocessing with BPI Europe.
 Peter shares his insights on the most successful innovations to date and their impact to bioprocessing operations.

 What has been the most successful innovation in upstream bioprocessing to date, and how has this innovation impacted bioprocessing operations?